Notes on the Use of Detail in the Mnemosyne Atlas

 The central painting of the altarpiece that Ghirlandaio and his brothers made for the Tornabuoni chapel shows Christ’s Resurrection on the reverse side, and the exemplary pathos formula of Antiquity penetrates here, even informing the expression of tragic horror.
 The Saviour, rising up from the grave, has plunged the three pagan guards in fear and alarm.
 One of them, raising his shield over his bearded head as if to defend himself, is fleeing, his robe fluttering in the wind. […] Ghirlandaio’s sketchbook reveals the model: the fleeing barbarian from Trajan’s Column who, just like the guard in terms of his physiognomy, his posture and the movement of his robe, is rushing away from the troops of Trajan.
 In terms of the momentary expression of fear on his face, with its furrowed eyebrows and open mouth, and even in terms of the ornamental wings on his helmet, the guard rushing off to the left points towards his model, admittedly not quite attained, namely, the head of the screaming winged Medusa crying out, which he carries with supreme effort on his shield as his coat of arms (Warburg 2001, 24).

-Panel 47 presents two photographs of the same subject: Domenico Ghirlandaio's Judith with the Head of Holofernes.
+Panel 47 presents two photographs of the same subject: Domenico Ghirlandaio’s Judith with the Head of Holofernes.
 This uneven duplication – the second photo, affixed to the right of the first one, has a different cut – raises questions about the meaning of the montage.
 Is it a placeholder?
 It might be plausible to imagine that Warburg wanted to place something else.
 Possibly a picture with similarly posed figures, therefore he left a memento to, perhaps, commission another photograph.
-Alternatively, the double use of Ghirlandaio's painting might suggest a visual introduction to oxymoronic themes as the Pathosformel of cure and, at the same time, that of victory.
-It is interesting to note, within the painting, the presence of two distinct characters: Judith who, with her sword, expresses the idea of triumph, and, next to her, a canephore (the basket on her brim bears the macabre gift of John's head) who, with the drapery of her dress moved by the wind, expresses to the utmost degree the idea of the Nymph.
+Alternatively, the double use of Ghirlandaio’s painting might suggest a visual introduction to oxymoronic themes as the Pathosformel of cure and, at the same time, that of victory.
+Within the painting, it is interesting to note the presence of two distinct characters: Judith who, with her sword, expresses the idea of triumph, and, next to her, a canephore (the basket on her brim bears the macabre gift of John’s head) who, with the drapery of her dress moved by the wind, expresses to the utmost degree the idea of the Nymph.
 As Warburg writes in 1905:

 It is like the dresses of the flying Victories on Roman triumphal arches, or of those dancing maenads, consciously imitated from the antique, who first appeared in the works of Donatello and of Filippo Lippi.
 Those figures revived the loftier antique style of life in motion, as we find it in the homeward-bound Judith, or in the angelic companion of Tobias, or in the dancing Salome, who emerged on biblical pretexts from the workshops of Pollaiuolo, Verrocchio, Botticelli, and Ghirlandaio, grafting eternal shoots of pagan antiquity onto the withered rootstock of Flemish-influenced bourgeois painting (Warburg, Renewal, 174).

 Warburg in Panel 52 focuses his attention on Paola Gonzaga’s wedding chest by Mantegna’s workshop.
-Underneath the picture of the bas-relief decoration representing the triumph of the Romans over the Dacians, is affixed a photographic detail of the scene.
-The image depicted is that of Trajan's Justice, following the legendary tradition whereby the emperor breaks his horse in front of the supplicant mother whose son has been run over by his soldiers.
+Underneath the picture of the bas-relief decoration, representing the triumph of the Romans over the Dacians, is affixed a photographic detail of the scene.
+The image depicted is that of Trajan’s Justice, following the legendary tradition whereby the emperor breaks his horse in front of the supplicant mother whose son has been run over by his soldiers.
 The enlargement isolates the emperor in front of the woman, separating them from the extended scene of the military procession.
 The inversion of the energetic sense whereby the imperial pathos – represented to the utmost degree by the depiction of the condottiero in the act of “overwhelming by riding” – becomes, using an overlapping pose, the representation of power restrained by Christian piety (see Centanni’s contribution published in this issue).
 As Warburg writes in his Einleitung to the Atlas:

 [B8] Medieval church discipline, which had experienced a merciless enemy in the form of the deification of the Emperor, would have destroyed a monument like the Arch of Constantine, had it not been possible to preserve the heroic acts of the Emperor Trajan, supported by reliefs added later, under the mantle of Constantine.